Back-Up & Sync a USB Device to Google Drive on Mac in 2025

 google-drive-preferences-settings

-Then Go to Settings from Preferences, as shown in the first section.
+Then go to Settings from Preferences, as shown in the first section.

 google-drive-settings-on-app